Group cohesiveness: Factors

+It manifests itself precisely at their intersection.
+Consequently, individual motivation alone is not enough for a person to feel a sense of cohesion if institutions exclude them or if the community fails to provide a welcoming environment.

 Similarity of group members

 Similarity of group members has different influences on group cohesiveness depending on how to define this concept.
 Lott and Lott who referred in 1965 to interpersonal attraction as group cohesiveness conducted an extensive review on the literature and found that individuals' similarities in background (e.g., race, ethnicity, occupation, age), attitudes, values and personality traits have generally positive association with group cohesiveness.

 On the other hand, from the perspective of social attraction as the basis of group cohesiveness, similarity among group members is the cue for individuals to categorize themselves and others into either an ingroup or outgroup.
 In this perspective, the more prototypical similarity individuals feel between themselves and other ingroup members, the stronger the group cohesiveness will be.

 In addition, similar background makes it more likely that members share similar views on various issues, including group objectives, communication methods and the type of desired leadership.
 In general, higher agreement among members on group rules and norms results in greater trust and less dysfunctional conflict.
 This, in turn, strengthens both emotional and task cohesiveness.

+Similar social experiences can also lead to cohesions between different groups.
+If members of different groups experience disadvantage on a shared dimension, this typically leads to more cohesion between them.
+For instance, in the U.S., members of different minoritized groups who share experiences of racial/ethnic discrimination, were more likely to identify as belonging to the same social group, in this case People of Color.
+However, at the same time, when groups perceive themselves as competitors or perceive themselves to not share the same social experiences, this type of cohesion breaks down.
+For instance, a study of the Flint water crisis showed that emotional distance led people to morally disengage, undermining their support behaviors for those dirctly affected by the crisis.